Nursing Careers & Specialties for RNs

 RNs have the option of working in hospitals, long-term care facilities, clinics, physician's offices, prisons, from home, as a traveling nurse in hospitals across the country, and in many other specialty roles.

 And, as the political healthcare environment continues to grow and evolve, RNs are finding that the options are growing quickly.
+There are specialties and niches for nurses of all education levels, from ADN and BSN educated RNs, to graduate degree-level nurses and nurse practitioners, and beyond.
 The nursing specialty options for RNs are many and they just keep growing!

 Nurses work in many different areas of healthcare and the roles often vary within each environment.
 All of them basically can be differentiated by either direct or indirect patient care areas.